pegondo/starwars-app/README.md

 Starwars app provides two tables to view the people and the planets collections offered by [the starwars-service](https://github.com/pegondo/starwars-service).
 These tables have facilities to:

 - Navigate the information in a paginated format.
 - Search for elements based on their name.
 - Sort the elements based on their name or creation date in ascending or descending order.

-With all these facilities managed in the service, not in the client.
+With all these facilities managed in by service, not the client.

 ## Run the application